MaciejKlonicki/Library/README.md

-# Library created in JAVA FX
+# Library created in JAVA FX, HTML, JAVASCRIPT

 It's a simple study project that allows the worker to :
 - Add the book,